jhuckaby/canvas-plus/README.md

 }
 ```

-We use the awesome [exif-js](https://www.npmjs.com/package/exif-js) module for parsing this data.
+We use the [exifreader](https://www.npmjs.com/package/exifreader) module for parsing this data.

 Please note that if you want to capture EXIF data from images, you should do it immediately after loading.
 Any transforms or filters that rebuild the canvas will scrub the EXIF data.